Unity-Technologies/ml-agents/docs/Package-Settings.md

 ## Create Custom Settings
 In order to to use your own settings for your project, you'll need to create a settings asset.

-You can do this by clicking the `Create Settings Asset` buttom or clicking the gear on the top right and select `New Settings Asset...`.
+You can do this by clicking the `Create Settings Asset` button or clicking the gear on the top right and select `New Settings Asset...`.
 The asset file can be placed anywhere in the `Asset/` folder in your project.
 After Creating the settings asset, you'll be able to modify the settings for your project and your settings will be saved in the asset.